vert-x3/vertx-web-site/src/site/blog/posts/intro-series/post-5-jdbc.md

 ## Some REST with a pinch of SQL

 The method described  above is part of our start sequence.
 But what about the method invoked by our REST API.
 Let's have a look to the `getAll` method.
-This method is called by the web frontend to retrieve all stored products:
+This method is called by the web front-end to retrieve all stored products:

 ```
  private void getAll(RoutingContext routingContext) {